Marco-Mendivil-Carboni/TFM/Bibliography/units.md

 + We will consider that each one of our particles has 33 nucleosomes and thus a diameter of 33 nm.

 + Although in the euchromatic state nucleosomes are not organized in a well-defined and stable manner they interact strongly in various ways forming the so called TADs (Topologically Associating Domains).
-Inside this domains the nuclesomes are presumably very close together so assuming that they ocuppy a similar volume as in the heterochromatin state is justified.
+Inside this domains the nuclesomes are presumably very close together so assuming that they ocuppy a similar volume as in the heterochromatic state is justified.

 + As Bajpai et al. mention, we can more or less associate LADs to heterochromatin and non-LADs to euchromatin so in our model we will use only two types of particles for simplicity:
     + LADh (A): LAD heterochromatin
     + LNDe (B): non-LAD euchromatin

 + Despite what one may think at first according to Bajpai at al. the exact sequence of particles used in this kind of models does not change significantly the results, as long as the statistical properties of the sequences are similar.
 Nonetheless, we will base the sequence of our coarse grained model on experimental data.
-We will use the lamina-associated domains in the Drosophila genome reported by Ho et al. to determine the LADh particles of our polymer.
+We will use the lamina-associated domains in the C. elegans genome reported by Ho et al. to determine the LADh particles of our polymer.
+There are several good reasons to use this organism's sequence in particular: it is a model organism, its genome is specially short and its chromosomes do not have pericentromeric constitutive heterochromatin, which heavily encourages the use of models like the one of Falk et al. with three types of beads.

-+ We will also separate the polymer at the end of each one of the 6 chromosomes, whose lengths we have obtained from the [GEO NCBI database](https://www.ncbi.nlm.nih.gov/gdv/browser/geo/?id=GSE16245).
++ We will also separate the polymer at the end of each one of the 6 chromosomes, whose lengths we have obtained from the [GEO NCBI database](https://www.ncbi.nlm.nih.gov/gdv/browser/genome/?id=GCF_000002985.6).

++ Because C. elegans cells (like most eukaryotes) are diploids inside the nucleus there will be two copies of each chromosome, making a total of 12 chromosomes.

 + According to Bystricky et al. heterochromatin has a persistance length of $\sim$ 200 nm so in our model LADh particles will have $k_b=6$.